News

 How does FaCD work?

-The software tries to match tumor and non-tumor features observed in patients and their families with any of the more than 400 disorders presently contained in the database and provides a synopsis for each of these disorders, including links to OMIM and other relevant web sites.
+The software tries to match tumor and non-tumor features observed in patients and their families with any of the close to 500 disorders presently contained in the database and provides a synopsis for each of these disorders, including links to OMIM and other relevant web sites.
 This synopsis focuses on phenotype and cancer risk estimates; it does not discuss surveillance and does not list low-penetrant mutations/variants.
 The following classes of disorders have been included in this database:

-A document with suggestions on how to search the database and interpret its results is available in the "Find Syndromes" screen under the "How to search for syndromes"-button.
+A document with suggestions on how to search the database and interpret its results is available here as well as in the "Find Syndromes" screen under the "How to search for syndromes"-button.
 We advise users to read it.
+Please also check my paper on the NCBI Bookshelf website for this purpose.

-FaCD is intended for use by health professionals with at least basic knowledge of clinical cancer genetics.
-FaCD is offered free of charge to these health professionals and to researchers who may want to study the database for scientific purposes.
-They can request a username and password for database access by following the link "Request Username" in the menu on the left.
-Please let us know if you need support with the registration and account activation process.
+FaCD is intended for use by health professionals with at least basic knowledge of clinical cancer genetics, and to researchers who may want to study the database for scientific purposes.

 Privacy policy